robotpilab/forkedweb/content/projects/active/index.md

 abstract: ''
 slides: null
 url_pdf: ""
-summary:  Building hand-object models for dexterous inhand manipulation remains a crucial and open problem.
-Major challenges include the difficulty of obtaining the geometric and dynamical models of the hand, object, and time-varying contacts.
+summary:  Major challenges include the difficulty of obtaining the geometric and dynamical models of the hand, object, and time-varying contacts.
-title: 'Robot Self-Identification'
+title: 'Interactive perception'
 location:
 all_day: false
 featured: false